adchsm/Manhattan/readme.md

 Manhattan supports all modern browsers and most older ones, including IE 8 with the help of a media query polyfill.

 ## Why?

 There is no shortage of CSS grids available and with so many frameworks offering everything you need, it can be hard to know which use, or if any.
 Pre-styled and assembled from components, I see too many websites lacking creativity and imagination.
 Although a grid isn't necessary either, it can be a useful tool for speeding up development without interrupting your website's personality.

 I struggled to find a flexible grid without a heavy footprint, so I created Manhattan.
 It's ultra light, weighing in at 2.8 kb minified/658 bytes gzipped and released under the MIT license, free to use and abuse.

 ## Usage

-Take a look at the [Manhattan](http://www.adchsm.me/manhattan/) website for demos and usage docs.
+Take a look at the [Manhattan](http://www.adchsm.com/manhattan/) website for demos and usage docs.

 ## WordPress Plugin

 Manhattan for WordPress is a port of the CSS grid, equipped with easy to use buttons, menus and shortcodes.

-For usage guides, take a look at the [Manhattan](http://www.adchsm.me/manhattan/wordpress/) website.
+## Support

+If your having trouble using Manhattan head over to the [Help Center](https://adchsm.zendesk.com/hc/en-us/categories/200506872-Manhattan) where you can also [request support](https://adchsm.zendesk.com/hc/en-us/requests/new).

 ## How to Contribute Using GitHub